hugovrl29/Re-YouGift/README.md

-# YouGift — Backend API
+# Re:YouGift - Backend API

 YouGift is a Spring Boot backend designed for a gift-exchange platform.
 The system allows users to create an account, build wishlists, join groups (called "Peanuts"), and participate in automated Secret-Santa style assignment.